 Dr Minhat is the Assistant Director of the International Centre for Management and Governance Research (ICMGR).
 As a Lecturer in Finance, she has taught conventional finance and Islamic finance in the United Kingdom, Hong Kong and Singapore.
+She is currently completing an LLM in Financial Law and Regulation at the London School of Economics and Political Science (LSE).
 Prior to joining academia, she worked with a publicly listed government-linked company, Tenaga Nasional Berhad.
 She holds a PhD in Accounting and Finance, and an MSc in Banking and Finance from the University of Stirling.
 She travelled from down under where she obtained a Bachelor of Commerce (Honours) degree from Lincoln University, New Zealand.
 She is a member of Chartered Accountants Australia and New Zealand (CAANZ), Malaysian Institute of Accountants (MIA), Institute of Chartered Accountants in England and Wales (ICAEW) and Association of Chartered Certified Accountants (ACCA).